Gambaudo--Ghys construction on bounded cohomology: Introduction

-We remark that Corollary \ref{cor:S2T2} also does not covered by the result of Brandenbursky and Marcinkowski.
-On the other hand, their result covers the case of surfaces with genus larger than one.
-Therefore, in some sence, our results and theirs are complementary to each other.
+We note that Corollary \ref{cor:S2T2} is not deduced from the result of Brandenbursky and Marcinkowski \cite{brandenbursky2019bounded}.
+On the other hand, their result covers the case of surfaces with negative Euler characteristics.
+Therefore, in some sense, our results and theirs are complementary to each other in the case of 2-manifolds.
+Namely, we have the following theorem.